Exploratory Laparotomy for Trauma

 - Control bleeding: direct pressure, Pringle maneuver (occlude hepatoduodenal ligament).

-- If bleeding persists → hepatic vein/retrohepatic IVC → pack or shunt (PMID 18255323).
+- If bleeding persists → hepatic vein/retrohepatic IVC injury → pack and go to IR for angiographic embolization (PMID 18255323).
+Blind dissection here converts a salvageable situation into a surgical catastrophe.

 - Diaphragm: Inspect both domes (esp. with penetrating thoracoabdominal trauma).